Maze graphics or online Mazes in virtual reality are cool, but nothing can

 Maze goes through it.
 This Maze unfortunately no longer exists.

-- Peace Labyrinth: Bellevue Unity
+- Peace Labyrinth: Bellevue Unity Church

 on its grounds.
 On New Year's Eve of 1998 this other Chartres plan unicursal